mkeras/BasicTag/README.md

 } Value; // Size is 8 bytes + value of string, if the value is a string, + 12 bytes Buffer Value + buffer size if it's a bytesValue
 ```

+The BasicValue is the base of a tag, it contains the datatype, value, timestamp, and a helpful isNull flag:
 ```c
 typedef struct {
     uint64_t timestamp;
     SparkplugDataType datatype;